francisfuzz/dotcom/pages/posts/2023-04-06-shipping-small-potent-pull-requests.md

 Specifically, I started working on a part of the backend that exposed a new method for returning meaningful data in the UI.
 On Monday, I had a handful of files that were not polished but at the 30% mark of what I felt was ready.
 On Tuesday and Wednesday, the scope of my pull request grew as I went deeper into development.
 By Thursday morning, over 20 files had been changed, spanning from updating the views I originally worked on to adding new models and controllers. 😬

 When I finally marked my [draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) ready for review, one of the staff engineers on my team reviewed my work as it was.
-One of the most valuable questions she asked was if I'd be open to shipping the model-specific changes in a separate and earlier pull requests.
+One of the most valuable questions she asked was if I'd be open to shipping the model-specific changes in separate and earlier pull requests.

 I immediately agreed.
 Writing this out, I'll go on the record and say that I'm glad I did.